AnirbanRoy19/AUTO-OPEN-BROWSER/README.md

 I AM NOT RESPONSIBLE ANY MISUSE THIS IS JUST FOR EDUCATIONAL PURPOSES.

 Another Way Of Using It For Prank:

-You Add This File On Their Windows Startup
+You can Add This File On Their Windows Startup

-To Do This Press win+R & Write shell:startup and copy and paste the file. voila your'e done.......
+To Do This Press win+R & Write shell:startup and copy and paste the file.

+voila your'e done.......